 Biological Engineering (Course 20) is organized into many different research areas that students can pursue:

 A full list of Course 20 classes can be found on the MIT Course Catalogue.

 Sample of Classes: 20.201 Fundamentals of Drug Development; 20.405 Principles of Synthetic Biology; 20.420 Principles of Molecular BioEng; 20.451 Design Med Devices & Implants; 20.463 Biomaterials Science & Engineering; 20.486 Case Studies in Drug Discovery

 LGO works with a variety of pharmaceutical and medical device companies, and the program office organizes internships with these companies for LGO BE students.

 The Biological Engineering department looks for:

-- A previous degree in biological engineering or a similar major, with demonstrated ability to manage graduate coursework in biological engineering.
-Previous LGO BE students have degrees in bioengineering, pharmacology, and chemical engineering.
+- A previous degree in biological engineering or biomedical engineering with a competitive GPA and demonstrated ability to manage graduate coursework in biological engineering.

 Graduates from LGO finishing with a dual degree in Biological Engineering and an MBA are excellently prepared to lead the next generation of pharmaceutical innovations.
 LGO graduates often leave the program in strategic management positions at global biotech and healthcare services firms.